Call for Fellows

 - Weekly, async updates to the Public AI Slack

-- Three presentations: (1) One internal Public AI call (Remote/Zoom), (2) One user testing session (Remote/Zoom), and (3) One public presentation to the Public AI Seminar (Remote/Zoom)
+- Three presentations: (1) One internal public AI call (Remote/Zoom), (2) One ally and partner presentation (Remote/Zoom), and (3) One public, recorded presentation to the Public AI Seminar (Remote/Zoom)

 Additional requirements: